-There are two types of an exit:
+There are two types of exits:

 1. Unnatural Exits: when visitors unwillingly leave your website due to a technical problem.